 As anticipated last week, Handspring today introduced two new handhelds, Visor Pro and Visor Neo.
 The $300 Visor Pro is a rechargeable, expandable handheld with 16MB of memory and the $200 Visor Neo is an entry-level, level handheld with the same computing power but has slightly less memory (8MB) and uses AAA batteries.
 Handspring also introduced the eyemodule2 digital camera ($200) and the 16MB Backup ($60) modules which provide full VGA resolution and backup memory storage, respectively.

 osx.macnn.com has a note about Final Cut Pro for OS X, the upcoming release of Wacom drivers for OS X, Michael Kamprath\'s Keyboard Maestro public beta, Discreet\'s combustion 2 animation/compositing software, and other notes.

 Sebastiaan van Stijn writes about some interesting Wacom and Final Cut Pro news he learned at IBC in Amsterdam: \"I spoke to a person at the Wacom stand and asked him when Wacom would be shipping a driver for MacOS X..He told me that they (at last..) plan to ship a driver on, or directly folowing the Apple Expo in Paris later this month (where Apple will introduce MacOS X 10.1).
 The driver will probably -require- version 10.1 because it uses some resources that are included in this version of the OS.
 Furthermore, at the Apple stand, I informed when a OS-X version of Final Cut will be availlable.
 According to the person I spoke, FCP for OS X will be shipping at the end of this year.\"

 Brian Dunning\'s The BoardRoom 2.0 allows users to communicate instantly with from within FileMaker Pro 5.x solution.
 It supports up to 250 simultaneous users and the ability to send, receive, broadcast, edit, and retrieve old messages as well as audio and visual notification of incoming messages, quoted text inreplies, automated time stamping of all deliveries/receipts, and broadcast messaging.
 A Developer Kit offers the ability to integrate The BoardRoom functions into existing solutions.

-A Chronicle of Higher Education article talks about laptops in the classroom, noting that UNC\'s laptop program \"has its share of critics on campus, some of the criticism has come from students and faculty members who thought the university should not be dictating a 'Wintel' platform and brushing aside the critics\' preference for Macintosh computers.\"
+A Chronicle of Higher Education article talks about laptops in the classroom, noting that UNC\'s laptop program \"has its share of critics on campus, some of the criticism has come from students and faculty members who thought the university should not be dictating a \'Wintel\' platform and brushing aside the critics\' preference for Macintosh computers.\"

 Michael Kamprath has released Keyboard Maestro PB2, which \"allows you to define any number of hot keys that can be activated anywhere simply by pressing a user definable keystroke.\" A variety of pre-programmed hot key combinations are included as well as a Classic program switcher.
 The beta release expires November 15.

 Time Track 1.01, a maintenance update, is a time tracking application designed for consultants and freelancers.
 It also includes a preview of Time Track Strip and a Control Strip module currently in development (a dockling is being developed for OS X users).
 [Classic, Carbon]

 ShredIt 4.8.2 brings improved performance and other bug fives to the multi-lingual (English, French, German, and Japanese) privacy utility that \"provides an easy, permanent way to destroy personal and confidential information.\"

 CharonSoft\'s ThemePacker helps develop the .theme format files used by the company\'s OS X theme tool: \"MetamorphX Theme Format (ends in .theme).
 This is the most powerful format, but up to now has been the hardest to use.
 In the past you would have to manually set all of the values via the command line in the terminal.\" MetamorphX 3.01 checks for themes from a central server during startup, offering a list of those available as well an option to download.
 The company also recently relocated/redesigned its Website.

 Digital Specter has released Startup Security 1.2, an update to the security tool that enables firmware password protection for Macs.
 Version 1.2 adds support for wake-from-sleep password protection and has improved security during start-up.